Acknowledgement of Country

 Honour-based violence

 Sometimes called ‘honour-based abuse’, honour-based violence (HBV) is any act of violence that is triggered by “actual or perceived immoral behaviour which is deemed to have brought shame on the family”.
 [27] This can include falling in love with someone not approved by the family, refusing or attempting to avoid a forced marriage, being LGBTIQ+, or seeming too “westernised”.
 HBV can include threatening behaviour, assault, rape, kidnapping, abduction, forced abortion, female genital cutting (FGC) and even murder.
-It is highly likely that a person experiencing forced marriage is also experiencing HBV; internationally, forced marriage is increasingly being recognised as a form of honour-based violence.
+It is likely that a person experiencing forced marriage is also experiencing HBV; internationally, forced marriage is increasingly being recognised as a form of honour-based violence.

 To learn more: Forced Marriage and Honour Based Violence Charity – Halo Project